wavesmp/wavesmp/aws/README.md

 In order for authenticated users to upload tracks to S3, the role and policy should be configured.

-TODO instructions below are a work in progress

 Requirements
 ============
 - An AWS S3 bucket